photoprism/photoprism/README.md

 ## Every Contribution Makes a Difference ##

-We welcome [contributions](CONTRIBUTING.md) of any kind, including blog posts, tutorials, testing, writing documentation, and pull requests.
+We welcome [contributions](CONTRIBUTING.md) of any kind, including blog posts, tutorials, translations, testing, writing documentation, and pull requests.
 Our [Developer Guide](https://docs.photoprism.app/developer-guide/) contains all the information necessary for you to get started.

 ----